|

 My favorite IPAs, however, are from Fredericks.
 The red label is my favorite of the two though the green label is nice as well.

 Microbreweries are becoming more popular with companies like Gara Guzu and Pablo Bira leading the way.
+All in all, drinking in touristy cities it is much easier to find a good selection.

 Whether it’s an imported lager or one of the local craft breweries, visitors will find something that suits their taste and budget.